A Synthesis Of Techniques

 There is a thing called “neuroplasticity”, and what it refers to is the means by which your brain makes new mental pathways as it needs them.
 When you do something new, when you learn a new trade, your brain acquires a new area of understanding.
 This requires new neuro-pathways.
 In effect, new brain cells must be grown.

-Through neuroplasticity, you can pick up a new habit which eventually becomes psychologically ingrained into your regular daily activity.
+Through neuroplasticity, you can pick up a new habit that eventually becomes psychologically ingrained into your regular daily activity.
 There is controversy over the necessary time period to establish a new habit, but there seems to be a medical supposition that about three weeks—twenty-one days—is the minimum time necessary.

 At the end of about three weeks (the time period will vary per individual), the brain has entirely created a new neuro pathway.
 A new habit has been ingrained.
 The difficulty is in keeping that habit.
 Here, an act of will comes in.
 Because not everyone is able to keep a habit they’ve begun, there is an argument that says 21 days isn’t an adequate number.